Row rect Shape Decorative svg added to bottom

 • Deb Thexton, Treasurer

-• Earl Barnes II, Assistant Secretary
+• Earl Barnes II, Secretary

 • Jim Boyer, M.D.